Adoption readiness

 Strong prey drive

 Most Jindos have a moderate to high prey drive.
 Small animals — cats, rabbits, squirrels — can trigger chase instincts even in dogs that appear calm indoors.
-Off-leash safety requires extra care.
+Off-leash safety requires extra care, and this drive doesn't disappear with training — it must be managed.

 Wariness of strangers